alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

     end
     ```

-1. Run `bundle && rails g rspec:install` to install all gems specified in the Gemfile and generate files used for testing.
+1. Run `bundle && rails g rspec:install` to install all the gems you included in `Gemfile` and generate files you can use to test your app.

-1. Delete `spec/rails_helper.rb`:

-    ```sh
-    rm spec/rails_helper.rb
-    ```
+1. Run `rm spec/rails_helper.rb` to delete `spec/rails_helper.rb`.

-    Open `spec/spec_helper.rb` and replace its contents with the following:
+1. Replace the contents of `spec/spec_helper.rb` with the following:

     ```rb
     ENV["RAILS_ENV"] ||= "test"